-So Paolo’s speech might have proved useful…had it not gone disastrously wrong when he referred to his football team’s new £19 million player, Mario Balotelli, in derogatory racist fashion.
+So the new Berlusconi speech might have proved useful.
+But it all went disastrously wrong.
+He referred to his football team’s new £19 million player, Mario Balotelli, in derogatory racist fashion.

-Whether anyone in his audience found his remarks at the end of his speech, at all funny is not clear.
-There were some laughs…but that might have been forced.
-What is clear is the immediate backlash in Italy as other politicians have sought to make political capital from the wayward speech.
+Did anyone in his audience find his remarks at the end of his speech, at all funny?
+There were some laughs.
+But they might have been forced.
+Sheer embarrassment, perhaps.
+What is clear is the immediate backlash in Italy as other politicians seek to make political capital from the wayward speech.

 It’s particularly poignant because of the racism that Balotelli encountered while playing in Italy for rival team Inter Milan.
-On numerous occasions he encountered racist abuse when playing in Serie A…a contributory reason for wanting to play in England.
+On numerous occasions he encountered racist abuse when playing in Serie A. This was, of course, a contributory reason for him wanting to play in England.

 The two Berlusconi brothers will no doubt manage to control the fallout from Paolo’s speech, as they control much of the country’s media.
 But the club Vice President will need to do a lot more contrite public speaking if he’s to regain the trust of his new star player.